8 Rooftop Photoshoot Ideas (That Are Safe for Everyone!)

 Breathtaking Alternative Rooftop Photoshoot Ideas

-Extreme rooftopping has seen a bit of a decline in popularity over the last few years, but it will never stop completely.
-There will always be people out there, like Angela Nikolau, looking for the next big thing.
+While extreme rooftopping has seen a decline in popularity over the past few years, the pursuit of stunning aerial shots will never entirely fade.
+There will always be individuals, like Angela Nikolau, seeking the next big thrill.

-But for the less extreme photographers looking for safer ways to capture stunning cityscapes from sky-high perspectives, we hope these rooftop location ideas do the trick.
-For quick-access options, look for apartment building rooftops, balconies, and fire escapes.
-Or if you want to pair the photoshoot with a mini-vacation or day trip, find a nice hotel with a rooftop pool, a restaurant with a rooftop garden, or visit a local landmark tower with incredible panoramic views.
+For those less inclined toward extreme photography but still eager to capture breathtaking cityscapes from high perspectives, we hope these rooftop location ideas are helpful.
+For quick-access options, consider apartment rooftops, balconies, and fire escapes.
+If you prefer pairing your photoshoot with a mini-vacation or day trip, seek out hotels with rooftop pools, restaurants with rooftop gardens, or local landmark towers with stunning panoramic views.

 About the Author